sealvault/sealvault/website/src/dev-docs/design/backup.md

 ### Backup Contents

-The backup is a ZIP file that consists of a SQLite backup file encrypted on the device and metadata about the backup in a JSON file.
+The backup is a ZIP file that consists of an uncompressed SQLite backup file that is encrypted on the device and metadata about the backup in a JSON file.
 The metadata is stored in plaintext, but it's authenticated with our chosen [AEAD](./cryptography.md#aead) construct.
 The metadata consists of:

 - backup scheme version,
 - backup version on the device,